-I’m Rob Falconer, an artist based in Raleigh, North Carolina.
-For me, art is a way to make sense of life—a way to capture fleeting thoughts, emotions, and the often overlooked moments.
-Whether I’m painting, jotting down poems about my daily experiences, or sketching an idea, creating helps me express what words alone sometimes can’t.
+I’m Robert Falconer, an artist based in Raleigh, North Carolina.
+For me, art is a way to make sense of life—a way to capture my ideas, thoughts, emotions, and the small moments I find beautiful.
+Creating helps me express what words alone sometimes can’t.

 The Story